dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

     configuringPizza = null;

     showingConfigureDialog = false;
-    StateHasChanged();
 }
 ```

 Run the app and verify the dialog now disappears when the Order button is clicked.
-We can't see yet that a pizza was added to the order.
+We can't see yet that a pizza was added to the order because there's no UI that shows this information.
 We'll address that next.

 ## Display the current order